A strike on radical Islamic ideology as important as a military air strike on a terror base

 Why is the success rate in a suicide bombing so high?

-The success rate of the attack is high even if a bomber misses his planned target, because a suicide bomber has the capability to kill anyone in the blast zone or anyone who tries to prevent an attack by simply detonated the explosive devise he or she is wearing or transporting.
+The success rate of the attack is high even if a bomber misses his planned target because a suicide bomber has the capability to kill anyone in the blast zone or anyone who tries to prevent an attack by simply detonated the explosive device he or she is wearing or transporting.
 Preventing this kind of attack creates quite a security dilemma for counter-terrorism specialists.

 40 highly trained jihadis being readied for strikes in India at JeM’s Balakot facility